samwitham/setup-pixi-python-r/README.md

-## Setting Up Pixi Environment for Python and R Learning in WSL
+## Setting Up Pixi Environment for learning Python and R in WSL (Windows Subsystem for Linux)

 ## 1. System Prerequisites and Package Installation